edgexfoundry/app-service-configurable/snap/README.md

 **Note** – you must ensure that any configuration values that might cause conflict between the multiple instances (e.g. port, log file path, …) must be modified before enabling the snap’s service.

 ### Secret Store Usage
 Some profile configuration.toml files specify configuration which requires Secret Store (aka Vault) support, however this snap doesn't yet fully support secure secrets without manual intervention (see below).
-The snap can also be configured to use insecure secrets as can be done via docker-compose by setting the option ```security-secret-store=false```.
+The snap can also be configured to use insecure secrets as can be done via docker-compose by setting the option ```security-secret-store=off```.
 Ex.

 ```
-sudo snap set edgex-app-service-configurable security-secret-store=false
+sudo snap set edgex-app-service-configurable security-secret-store=off
 ```

 ### Manually configure the Secret Store (aka Vault) token